bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

   Dropped support for TYPO3 8.
 Now for TYPO3 9 and 10.

 1.2.0: New feature: 50:50 joker.
 Bugfix: summation of points works now with negative points too.
+Bugfix: FlexForms in TYPO3 10.